Alastair Campbell: Mental health activism

 Campbell's experience with depression was recalled in a BBC documentary titled Cracking Up.
 He has since then been a prominent supporter and advocate for the mental health anti-stigma campaign Time to Change.
 In November 2017, he was made an honorary fellow of the Royal College of Psychiatrists in recognition of his work in breaking down the stigma surrounding mental illness and promoting the importance of psychiatry.

-Campbell took part in the Mental Health Foundation's takeover of Channel Four for Mental Health Awareness Week 2017, acting as a celebrity continuity announcer.
+Campbell took part in the Mental Health Foundation's takeover of Channel 4 for Mental Health Awareness Week 2017, acting as a celebrity continuity announcer.
 For the Mental Health Awareness Week two years later he broadcast the documentary Alastair Campbell: Depression and Me, exploring different ways of dealing and coping with depression.
 It was part of a BBC series drawing attention to different mental health conditions.

-In 2019, he was appointed global ambassador to Australians for Mental Health, a new umbrella organisation fighting for better services.
+In 2019, Campbell was appointed global ambassador to Australians for Mental Health, a new umbrella organisation fighting for better services.
 He made numerous media appearances and caused controversy by saying on the Australian version of Question Time, that Donald Trump and fellow populists were "sowing the seeds of fascism".

-He followed that by writing the book Living Better about his struggle with depression.